-Our principal executive offices and manufacturing facility are located at 11409 Valley View Road, Eden Prairie, Minnesota, 55344, and leased under an agreement expiring March 31, 2026.
+Our principal executive offices and manufacturing facility are located at 11409 Valley View Road, Eden Prairie, Minnesota, 55344, and leased under an agreement expiring May 31, 2031.
 The space consists of 21,362 square feet of offices, laboratories, and production areas.
-We have expanded the facility's production space in recent years and have limited options to further expand production in the current facility.
-We are exploring options for future expansion if necessary.
+We expanded the facility's production space in the past fiscal year, and we currently believe the facility will meet our needs through the term of the lease.
 We hold no investments in real estate.